BGU-CS-VIL/DPMMSubClustersStreaming.jl/README.md

 @inproceedings{dinari2022streaming,
-  title={Sampling in Dirichlet Process Mixture Models for Clustering Streaming Data}, author={Dinari, Or and  Freifeld, Oren}, booktitle={Proceedings of The 25th International Conference on Artificial Intelligence and Statistics}, pages={518--525}, year={2022}
+  title={Sampling in Dirichlet Process Mixture Models for Clustering Streaming Data}, author={Dinari, Or and  Freifeld, Oren}, booktitle={International Conference on Artificial Intelligence and Statistics}, year={2022}
 }
 ```